sebastiandedeyne/sebastiandedeyne.com/content/posts/laravel-mix-preload-v1.md

 title: "Laravel Mix Preload v1"
 date: 2019-10-21
 categories: ["articles"]
+keywords:
+  - Laravel
 ---

 Today I tagged v1 of a new package: Laravel Mix Preload.
 It automatically generates `preload` and `prefetch` links based on the contents of your `mix-manifest.json` file.

 <!--more-->

 In a nutshell, a `preload` link loads a resource after the document has loaded.
 It doesn't do anything with the resource, the browser just ensures it ready for future use.

 A `prefetch` link hints the browser that a resource might be needed.
 The browser can fetch the resource when it has some extra time on its hands, but it's not a certainty.

 Addy Osmani wrote an [in-depth post](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) about preloading and prefetching if you want to read about the nitty gritty details.